heodol/NewyorkCoin/README.md

 ## Development and contributions
 Development is ongoing, and the development team, as well as other volunteers, can freely work in their own github branch and submit pull requests when features or bug fixes are ready.

+## Alerts
+The crypto community is filled with scams and individuals seeking to take advantage - sadly the NewYorkCoin project is not immune and it has come to our attention that a copy cat website is being used to spread disinformation and drive traffic to Yobit - a site that is known to be trading NewYorkCoin with insufficient reserves due to a 51% attack and has locked withdrawals since the attack with the exception of a short ~1 week period.

+The fraudulent site is NewYorkCoin.net.
+The fraudster also uses the twitter handle @NewYorkCoinNYC and goes by several aliases incuding nycminer, scryptenthusiast, hivewalletmind, and several more.

+To bolster his scam the user is attacking the core dev team with easily disprovable accusations that malware was used to perform a 51% attack on NewYorkCoin while providing no evidence of how this is even possible.
+At this time we know of no mechanism to use malware infected wallets to break consenses or generate sufficient hashrate to control an ASIC only PoW algorithm.

+For a better understanding of the 51% attack see https://medium.com/@newyorkcoin/timeline-analysis-and-response-to-recent-51-attack-941da50d625c

+As always the best source of fact checked information is https://nycoin.community/ where you will find links to all trusted social media.